We have are looking for motivated and creative applicants for the following positions:

 - Source ingredients during the week, oversee deliveries and shopping.

-- Prepare food for 14 Picnic Operetta performances, primarily on Saturdays and Sundays (mid August – mid September) and some Thursday and Friday prep time.
+- Prepare food for 16 Picnic Operetta performances, primarily on Saturdays and Sundays (mid August – late September) and some additional prep time as needed.

 - Coordinate catering team and volunteers in the implementation of the menu.